inspec/inspec/docs/resources/aws_vpcs.md

 ## Matchers

+For a full list of available matchers please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

 ### exists

 The control will pass if the filter returns at least one result.
-Use should_not if you expect zero matches.
+Use `should_not` if you expect zero matches.

     # You will always have at least one VPC
     describe aws_vpcs